-1.2 Interoperability State of Play

-In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations.
-The picture below represents the three pillars of the EIF around which the EIF Monitoring Mechanism was built to evaluate the level of implementation of the EIF within the Member States.
-It is based on a set of 71 Key Performance Indicators (KPIs) clustered within the three main pillars of the EIF (Principles, Layers and Conceptual model), outlined below.
+1 Interoperability State-of-Play In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations divided in three pillars.
+The EIF Monitoring Mechanism (MM) was built on these pillars to evaluate the level of implementation of the framework within the Member States.
+Whereas during the previous, the MM relied upon three scoreboards, the 2022 edition includes an additional scoreboard on cross-border interoperability, assessing the level of implementation of 35 Recommendations.
+The mechanism is based on a set of 91 Key Performance Indicators (KPIs) clustered within the four scoreboards (Principles, Layers, Conceptual model and Cross-border interoperability), outlined below.

-For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
-The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
-The graphs below show the result of the third EIF Monitoring Mechanism data collection exercise for Malta in 2021.
+Source: European Interoperability Framework Monitoring Mechanism 2022 Each scoreboard breaks down the results into thematic areas (i.e. principles).
+The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and four means a higher level of implementation.
+The graphs below show the result of the EIF MM data collection exercise for Malta in 2022, comparing it with the EU average as well as the performance of the country in 2021.